jackzhy96/dvrk_camera_registration/README.md

 # dVRK hand-eye calibration package

-Automatic hand-eye calibration package for the dVRK robot.
-Before using this package make sure to setup the ros image pipeline as described in [here](docs/ros1_image_pipeline_setup.md).
+A ROS package to perform camera registration for the dVRK robot.

 **Setup notes**

 This script was tested on ROS noetic and the dVRK release 2.1.0.

+## Getting started

+### Software setup
+Before using this package make sure to setup the ros image pipeline as described in [here](docs/ros1_image_pipeline_setup.md).

+### Hardware setup
+TODO

 ## Hand-eye calibration script